Predicting Graph Signals using Kernel Regression where the Input Signal is Agnostic to a Graph: Introduction

-{ The success of our method can be attributed to a standard machine learning concept where a set of training data is used to learn a regression model and then using the trained model to make predictions on test data.
-The prediction at each test datapoint is made independently from other test datapoints, and are based on kernels between the training datapoints and the relevant test datapoint (not all test datapoints).
-In contrast the prior works involving kernel and graph signals \cite{kergraph1,kergraph4}, estimation of graph signal value at even one of the nodes involves the computation of the entire kernel matrix of all nodes over the graph, and not just over the input nodes.
-In other words, they employ the entire kernel matrix across all the available training and test datapoints and do not treat a relevant test datapoint independently with respect to other test datapoints.
-This is true even when for cases where we predict a subset of the unobserved nodes or test datapoints.}
+{ The success of our method can be attributed to a standard machine learning concept where a set of training data is used to learn a regression model and then the trained model is used to make predictions on the test data.
+The prediction at each test datapoint is made independent of the other test datapoints, and is based only on the kernels between the training datapoints and the relevant test datapoint (and not all the test datapoints together).
+In contrast, in the prior works involving kernels and graph signals \cite{kergraph1,kergraph4}, the estimation of the graph signal value at even one of the nodes involves the computation of the entire kernel matrix for all the nodes over the graph, and not just over the input or the training nodes.
+In other words, they employ the entire kernel matrix across all the available training and test datapoints and do not treat a relevant test datapoint independently with respect to the other test datapoints.
+This is true even for the cases where one predicts a subset of the unobserved nodes or test datapoints.}

-{ Further, independent treatment of test datapoints allows us to use the proposed regression method for any number of test datapoints in future.
-We do not need to specify the number of test datapoints during the training phase while computing the regression coefficients.
-Therefore the proposed method scales well with large amount of test datapoints, extending also naturally to a dynamic tracking setup, such as the Gaussian process model \cite{Arun_GPG}.
-On the other hand, in the works of \cite{kergraph1,kergraph2,kergraph3,kergraph4} the kernel coefficients and hence, the prediction performance depends on the number of test datapoints, which must further be supplied beforehand. }
+{ Further, the independent treatment of the test datapoints allows us to use our regression method on any number of test datapoints.
+The method does not assume that the number of test datapoints is known from the beginning.
+Therefore, our method scales well with a large amount of test datapoints and naturally extends to a dynamic tracking setup, such as the Gaussian process model \cite{Arun_GPG}.
+On the other hand, the works of \cite{kergraph1,kergraph2,kergraph3,kergraph4} assume that the number of test datapoints is specified from the beginning. }